hanifanmoha/hanifanmoha.github.io/data/blog-posts/why-golang-structured-like-that.md

 }
 ```

-With that, we can implement `Transfer` function that utilize the repository
+With that, we can implement the `Transfer` function that utilizes the repository

 ```
 func (s *Service) Transfer(senderID string, receiverID string, amount int) error {